-With the first day of school just around the corner, every parent has different concerns: How will Emily cope with the homework?
+With the first day of school just around the corner, every parent has different concerns.
+How will Emily cope with the homework?
 Is Jacob going to have trouble fitting into his new school?
 Will that big kid still give Madison a hard time?
-But regardless of their individual situations, nearly all parents face one particular issue: What’s all this going to cost and how can I afford it?
+But regardless of each child’s situation, many parents face on particular issue.
+What school supplies does my child need and can I afford them?

-In a word, yes.
-We asked a panel of three experienced parenting writers to share their best back-to-school budget advice.
-They don’t always agree, and their suggestions may not all work for you, but there are sure to be some tips you can use.
+We asked three parenting writers to share their best back-to-school budget advice.
+They don’t always agree and not all tips work for everyone, but there are sure to be some helpful tips for you and your family.

-Tamara McPherson is the mother of four girls and the creator of WonderMoms.ca, an online community and information resource for mothers in the Greater Toronto area and points west.
+Tamara McPherson is the mother of four girls and the creator of WonderMoms.ca, an online community and information resource for mothers.

 Marci O’Connor is a Montreal mother of two boys who writes and comments for several online publications on topics ranging from parenting to fitness to style.